 Here’s an example.
 Let’s take that parent paying $4500 for each of their two children as mentioned above.
 Let’s say your school offers a $100 incentive per child if the $4,500 is paid in full and upfront. $100 of $4,500 is 2.22%…but $4500 per child is what’s really needed as a result of the actual tuition a parent will pay added to the amount of financial aid they’ll receive.
-If that’s the case, it’s generous that you’re giving the parent a $100 price break, but you may not know where that extra $100 will come from to balance your budget.
-Some school administrators have mentioned that less financial aid can be awarded to make up for the difference – but that’s not right either.
+If that’s the case, it’s generous of you to give the parent a $100 price break, but you may not know where that extra $100 will come from to balance your budget.
+Some school administrators have mentioned that less financial aid can be awarded to make up for the difference – but that’s not necessarily right either.
 Perhaps you’ll need another fundraiser to cover the cost…but do you really want to have another fundraiser?

-Further, if the parent wants to pay that $4,400 ($4,500 with a $100 incentive) with a credit card, and your school doesn’t want to charge the parent the credit card fee, then you’ll need to determine how you’ll compensate for another $121 (if your credit card fee is set at 2.75%).
-Therefore, your school is not receiving $4,500 for this student; it’s receiving $4,279 from the upfront incentive and the fee your school will be giving the credit card company…and that’s only 95% of what your school’s budget needs.
+Further, if the parent wants to pay that $4,400 ($4,500 with a $100 incentive) with a credit card, and your school doesn’t want to charge the parent the credit card fee, then you’ll need to determine how you’ll compensate for another $130 (if your credit card fee is set at 3%).
+Therefore, your school is not receiving $4,500 for this student; it’s receiving $4,270 from the upfront incentive and the fee your school will be giving the credit card company…and that’s only 95% of what your school’s budget needs.

 By the way, if you’re still questioning if your school is a business or not, this exercise should remove all doubt that it is (in addition to being a ministry and being a school, too)!